gaiawindwave90/Gaia-Zone/README.md

 # Welcome!
-This i a WIP of the site.
+This is a WIP of the site.